-How to Get Into Tulane University: Admissions Data and Strategies
+How to Get Into Tulane University: Acceptance Rate and Admissions Strategies

-- SAT, ACT, and class rank of accepted Tulane University applicants
+- SAT, ACT, GPA, and class rank of accepted Tulane University applicants

 - Admissions trends